What's Goin' On? Community Health & Greening in Far Northeast DC

 Free Tae Kwon Do & Self Defense

-Join neighbors at the Riverside Center to learn Tae Kwon Do's kicks, strikes, and self defense.
+As part of Parks & People's new 4H program, in partnership with UDC/CAUSES, join neighbors at the Riverside Center to learn Tae Kwon Do's kicks, strikes, and self defense.
 1-hour weekly classes will be taught by Rob Seidel, 3rd degree black belt in Tae Kwon Do and 1st degree black belt in Combat Kapkido.

 Open to all ages 11+ for 1 hour moderate exercise.